-I am currently working on several projects clustered around issues of security, development, climate change, and racial capitalism in East Africa.
+I am currently working on several projects clustered around issues of security, counterinsurgency, development, climate change, and racial capitalism in East Africa.

 Mural at Garissa University, Kenya, May 2017, (photo credit: Zoltán Glück)